hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/08_quasi_alignment_salmon.md

 	- fragment length distribution
 	- strand-specific methods

-	If not accounted for, these biases can lead to unacceptable false positive rates in differential expression studies [[1](http://salmon.readthedocs.io/en/latest/salmon.html#quasi-mapping-based-mode-including-lightweight-alignment)].
+	If not accounted for, these biases can lead to unacceptable false positive rates in differential expression studies.
 The **Salmon algorithm can learn these sample-specific biases and account for them in the transcript abundance estimates**.
 Generally, this step results in more accurate transcript abundance estimation.

 Now we know a little bit about how it works, let's map our data using Salmon.
 We can begin by opening up an interactive session and creating a new directory in our `results` folder for the Salmon output: